iNsoM22/RealTimeEnviromentalStaticsUsingC/README.md

 ### Usage

 - clone and run requirements.sh shell script to install the dependencies.
+- Add credientiels, email, API, etc required in the automation.sh shell script
 - run automation.sh shell script to compile and run the program.

+### Contributing

+Contributions are welcome!
+If you find a bug or have an enhancement in mind, feel free to open an issue or submit a pull request. or Contact me at: s.a.moizkhan988@gmail.com

+## License

+This project is licensed under the MIT License.